 Cell & chemistry

-The battery cells are the most important part in the battery system and the most important factor both for cost and performance on EV's.
+The battery cells are the most important part of the battery system and the most important factor both for cost and performance on EV's.

-The anode material in vast majority of lithium-ion batteries are graphite powder.
+The anode material in the vast majority of lithium-ion batteries is graphite powder.

 Graphite materials are either synthetically-produced or mined from the ground, and then processed before being baked onto a copper foil to serve as anodes.